-- A. When the Employer provides a formal new employee orientation program, the Union will be given an opportunity to have a Union representative speak to the new employees being oriented for not more than thirty (30) minutes to provide information about the Union and this Agreement. - B. When the Employer provides an informal new employee orientation, the Union will be given an opportunity to have a Union representative speak to the new employees being oriented for not more than fifteen (15) minutes to provide information about the Union and this Agreement. - C. When the Employer provides new employee orientation on-line, the Employer agrees to provide each new employee with an orientation package provided by the Union.
+A. When the Employer provides a formal new employee orientation program, the Union will be given an opportunity to have a Union representative speak to the new employees who will be placed in bargaining unit positions within the jurisdiction of WFSE, and being oriented for not more than thirty (30) minutes to provide information about the Union and this Agreement.

+- B. When the Employer provides an informal new employee orientation, the Union will be given an opportunity to have a Union representative speak to the new employees who will be placed in bargaining unit positions within the jurisdiction of WFSE, and being oriented for not more than fifteen-thirty (1530) minutes to provide information about the Union and this Agreement. - C. When the Employer provides new employee orientation on-line, the Employer agrees to provide each new employee with an orientation package provided by the Union. - D. The University will notify the Union at least one (1) week prior to an orientation process as described above.
+The University will notify the Union at least forty-eight (48) hours prior to the orientation if employees who will be placed in bargaining unit positions within the jurisdiction of WFSE, have registered.